Pride: Vanity

-In conventional parlance, vanity is sometimes used in a positive sense to refer to a rational concern for one's appearance, attractiveness, and dress, and is thus not the same as pride.
-It can also refer to an excessive or irrational belief in or concern with one's abilities or attractiveness in the eyes of others and may, in that sense, be compared to pride.
-The term vanity originates from the Latin word vanitas meaning emptiness, untruthfulness, futility, foolishness, and empty pride.
-Here, empty pride means a fake pride, in the sense of vainglory, unjustified by one's own achievements and actions, but sought by pretense and appeals to superficial characteristics.
+Vanity is sometimes used in a positive sense to refer to a rational concern for one's appearance, attractiveness, and dress, separate from pride as an emotion.
+It may also refer to an excessive or irrational belief in or concern with one's abilities or attractiveness in the eyes of others.

+The term vanity originates from the Latin word vanitas, meaning emptiness, untruthfulness, futility, foolishness, and empty pride.
+Here, empty pride means a fake pride, in the sense of vainglory, unjustified by one's own achievements and actions but sought by pretense and appeals to superficial characteristics.

-In many religions, vanity is considered a form of self-idolatry, in which one rejects God for the sake of one's own image, and thereby becomes divorced from the graces of God.
-The stories of Lucifer and Narcissus (who gave us the term narcissism), and others, attend to a pernicious aspect of vanity.
+In many religions, vanity is considered a form of self-idolatry, in which one rejects the divine for the sake of one's own image, and thereby becomes divorced from the graces of their god.
+The stories of Lucifer and Narcissus (origin of the term narcissism), among others, attend to a pernicious aspect of vanity.

 In Western art, vanity was often symbolized by a peacock, Biblical terms, and by the Whore of Babylon.
-During the Renaissance, it was invariably represented as a naked woman, sometimes seated or reclining on a couch.
-She attends to her hair with a comb and mirror.
+During the Renaissance, it was typically represented as a naked woman, sometimes seated or reclining on a couch.
+She attends to her hair with a comb and a mirror.
 The mirror is sometimes held by a demon or a putto.
-Other symbols include jewels, gold coins, a purse, and Death himself.
+Other symbols include jewels, gold coins, a purse, and the figure of Death.

 Often depicted is an inscription on a scroll that reads Omnia Vanitas ("All is Vanity"), a quote from the Latin translation of the Book of Ecclesiastes.
-Although that phrase—itself depicted in a type of still life called vanitas—originally referred not to an obsession with one's appearance, but to the ultimate fruitlessness of man's efforts in this world, the phrase summarizes the complete preoccupation of the subject of the picture.
-"The artist invites us to pay lip-service to condemning her", writes Edwin Mullins, "while offering us full permission to drool over her.
+Although that phrase—itself depicted in a type of still life called vanitas—originally referred not to an obsession with one's appearance but to the ultimate fruitlessness of man's efforts in this world, the phrase summarizes the complete preoccupation of the subject of the picture.
+"The artist invites us to pay lip-service to condemning her", Edwin Mullins writes, "while offering us full permission to drool over her.
 She admires herself in the glass, while we treat the picture that purports to incriminate her as another kind of glass—a window—through which we peer and secretly desire her."
 The theme of the recumbent woman often merged artistically with the non-allegorical one of a reclining Venus.